The privacy statement tells what TNO does with your personal data, how TNO protects it and how you can exercise your GDPR rights.

 In spite of our precautionary measures designed to give personal data the best possible protection, it remains possible that an incident may occur in which personal data are involved.
 An incident of this type is called a data breach.
 If you believe that a data breach is occurring at TNO, always get in touch with the Data Protection Officer of TNO ([email protected] or phone 088-866 0000).

 The following information should be supplied when reporting a data breach:

 - which systems are involved in the incident; and

 - when and how you discovered the incident.

 If you have any questions about this privacy statement, please contact the Data Protection Officer of TNO ([email protected]).
 You can also send a letter to:

 2509 JE Den Haag

-If you have a complaint about how TNO handles personal data, we would like to hear from you.
-You can also report your complaint to the Data Protection Officer at TNO.
+If you have a complaint, you can contact us in the same way.
 In addition, you are always entitled to submit a complaint to the Dutch Data Protection Authority.